 There are other conditions that can prevent you from receiving federal financial aid.
 You must not:

-*Eligible non-citizens whose status cannot be confirmed by the Department of Homeland Security (DHS) on the FAFSA application may be required to submit immigration status documents to the Financial Aid & Scholarships Office.
+*Eligible non-citizens whose status cannot be confirmed by the Department of Homeland Security (DHS) on the FAFSA application may be required to submit immigration status documents to the Financial Aid and Scholarships Office.
 The Financial Aid and Scholarships Office must then submit the documentation to DHS and await the results of a secondary confirmation attempt.
 The documentation must be original (no photocopies).

 Examples of documentation that must be submitted as evidence of eligible non-citizen status are: